17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 5. Abundance of Fun Things To Do

 Aside from the beaches and mountains, North Carolina is known for its rich history, fun events, nightlife, restaurants, parks, farmers markets, and more.
-You won't have any trouble finding something to do with your time in NC.
+You won't have trouble finding something to do with your time in NC.

 Cons of Living in North Carolina